djkazic/XNet/README.md

 ### Special Thanks
 * Mikle Garin of WebLaF, a cross-platform LookAndFeel library; you can find a download on their site: http://weblookandfeel.com/
-* Dmitry Leskov of Excelsior LLC for authorizing a sponsored copy of Excelsior JET, an AOT compiler that converts Java to native code.
+* Excelsior LLC for authorizing a sponsored copy of Excelsior JET, an AOT compiler that converts Java to native code.
 Learn more here: http://www.excelsiorjet.com/
 * Google, for making JSON easy with their GSON library: https://code.google.com/p/google-gson/

 Copyright 2015 Kevin Cai